Controlling incremental technical debt

 There must be general agreement among all parties about the meanings of concepts that relate to incremental technical debt formation.

 Examples: the definitions of “done” vis-à-vis projects, strategic technical debt, reckless technical debt, unethical technical debt, exogenous-technical-debt, endogenous technical debt, MICs, MPrin, and more.
-This material must be available in an education program and a new-employee orientation program.
+An enterprise-wide education program, including on-line reference material and new-employee orientation components, are probably also necessary.

 2. Accept that technical debt is a fact of technological life